Pakanun/Pakanun/README.md

 - 🎓 &nbsp; Studying Data Analytics and Data Science at National Institute of Development Administration (NIDA).
 - 🌱 &nbsp; Learning more about Game Develop, Machine Learning, Deep Learning.
-- ✍️ &nbsp; Pursuing to be Game Developer.

 <h3> 🛠 &nbsp;Tech Stack</h3>